 I don’t walk around consciously thinking those particular things.
 But those beliefs color my perceptions of the world, other people, myself, everything.

-Dissociative Identity Disorder Helps Me Live with Complex PTSD
+DID Helps Me Live with Complex PTSD

 Complex PTSD is traumatic in and of itself.
 You can never escape the traumas that ended long ago because this disorder is always there to make sure they come to life again and again in everyday, benign circumstances.
-As I see it, I developed Dissociative Identity Disorder to cope with overwhelming stress as a child.
+As I see it, I developed dissociative identity disorder to cope with overwhelming stress as a child.
 And as an adult, I have DID to cope with Complex PTSD.